Avishkar2004/eye-tracker-scroll-extension/README.md

 2. Update `popup.js` to load from local files instead of CDN
 3. This provides more accurate eye landmark detection

-However, the current version should work well for basic up/down scrolling based on head movement.
+However, the current version should work well for basic up/down scrolling based on head movement